FMXIV/MLAI-Capstone-Electrical-Fault-Prediction/README.md

 ## Conclusion

-Our predictive maintenance solution offers a powerful tool for optimizing maintenance schedules and improving the reliability of power transmission lines.
+Our fault prediction solution offers a powerful tool for optimizing maintenance schedules and improving the reliability of power transmission lines.
 With advanced machine learning techniques and thorough evaluation, our models provide a reliable and efficient approach to managing equipment failures.